itzvulks/GT-Quest_Menu/README.md

  2.Press the download button

- 2.5.You will get a "virus" warning, proceed as shown below:[An .exe file is marked as potentially dangerous because it's a program that can do anything (within the limits of Windows' User Account Control feature){You can rest assured this file will NOT take advantage of your pc.]
+ 2.5.You will get a "virus" warning, proceed as shown below:[The .exe file is marked as potentially dangerous because it gets the files from the web and installs them on your pc{You can rest assured this file will NOT take advantage of your pc.(Check source code for reasurance)]

 Click the three dots on the right of the warning: